Storyblok Raises $80M Series C - Read News

 Once you installed the package, you can start using it in your JavaScript code.

-Section titled Getting the content Getting the content
+Getting the content

 In the next snippet, we are going to import the package, then create the instance of StoryblokClient using the proper access token, and finally retrieve all the published stories.